By Simon O’ Connor, 12th August 2016

 Foreign companies wanting to expand their business to Ireland will often choose either a branch or a subsidiary.
-When deciding on the legal format of the Irish company, these companies will often consider both the tax implications and the level of independency of the company.
+When deciding on the legal format of the Irish company, these companies will often consider both the tax implications and the level of independence of the company.

 Opening an Irish Subsidiary

 An Irish subsidiary company is an independent legal entity and is subject to Irish corporation tax and strict yearly filing requirements.
 Companies should take into account that setting up a subsidiary is an independent legal entity and its liability is limited to its issued share capital.
-Subsidiaries are generally registered as Private Companies Limited by Shares (LTD) as the parent company’s liability will be limited to the share capital invested into the Irish subsidiary.
+Subsidiaries are generally registered as Private Companies Limited by Shares (LTD) as the parent company’s liability will be limited to the share capital invested in the Irish subsidiary.